Ikea’s bike was good–but now they’re all being recalled

 Still, even with a steep cost of repair, other companies might not have made the same decision.
 In the case of a recall, “Our main focus is how do we keep people riding the bike that they picked out and bought from us,” says Jon Goulet, direct of quality for the bike company Specialized.
 If a problem cost more to fix than refund the entire bike, “We would probably still just choose to make it right, because it’s part of our brand proposition to be rider-centric.”

 It’s not clear what will happen to the recalled bikes, but it’s possible that they can’t be adapted for reuse since they couldn’t be salvaged for customers–a wasteful end for a product that was premised on sustainability.
 “It is a special bike, and I still think it’s a great bike–it’s just the belt that seems to be underachieving,” says Oskar Juhlin, design director at Veryday, who worked on the design of the bike.
-“The whole project was made with a sustainability agenda and I assume that the most sustainable thing would just be to provide a new belt.”
+Though Ikea may have different reasoning, it seems like replacing the belt would be the most sustainable option.

 The bike had positive reviews.
 Kevin Watkins, a cyclist who runs a YouTube channel with a Sladda video that has more views than Ikea’s, says that it’s one of his favorite bikes (he currently has 19 different bicycles).
 “It’s really well made,” he says.
 “It’s beautiful.
 It’s one of the few bikes that I keep in my living room, just like a piece of furniture…anytime there’s a bike meetup, I can ride up on the Sladda and everyone wants to see it: ‘Ikea made a bike?
 What is this?’
 It’s an attention-getter.”